Gunsobal/Xmlary/docs/xmlmessage.md

 __NOTE:__ There are more properties you can define to change the behaviour of your XmlMessage class, see __API__ section.

 ## API
 Classes inheriting the XmlMessage class will get set up with a factory pattern as well as some properties to control the configuration of the XML generation.
-Any settings properties defined in the base class will be have an underscore prefix in their name.
+Any settings properties defined in the base class will have an underscore prefix in their name.

 ### Functions
 * toString() - Generates an Xmlify stringified string by default